Anderson College of Nursing

 Initial admission is based on requirements for admission to the University; however, admission to the University does not assure admission to the program in nursing.
 Requirements for admission to nursing courses are:

-- Submit a formal application to the Anderson College of Nursing to include a $35 application fee.
-Applications are available on the Anderson College of Nursing website February 1 for the fall admissions and must be submitted by March 1; September 1 for spring admissions and must be submitted before October 1.
-Decisions for the fall and spring classes will be made and applicants will be notified before April 1 and November 1, respectively, and depends on the Anderson College of Nursing Admission Committee’s recommendation and space availability.
+- Submit a formal application to the Anderson College of Nursing and Health Professions to include a $35 application fee.
+Applications are available on the Anderson College of Nursing and Health Professions website February 1 for the fall admissions and must be submitted by March 1; September 1 for spring admissions and must be submitted before October 1.
+Decisions for the fall and spring classes will be made and applicants will be notified before April 1 and November 1, respectively, and depends on the Anderson College of Nursing and Health Professions Admission Committee’s recommendation and space availability.
 Students previously enrolled in another nursing program must provide a letter of eligibility to return to the program without stipulation by the dean or director.
-If ineligible to return to the program, student is ineligible to apply to the Anderson College of Nursing.
+If ineligible to return to the program, student is ineligible to apply to the Anderson College of Nursing and Health Professions.
 Students must be eligible to participate in rotations in all clinical facilities to be eligible for admission to the program.

 - Complete a criminal background check as specified on the application for admission.